 The 6 week wait option was introduced into the PMI market to provide a more affordable option to individuals who were priced out of the market.

-With the 6 week wait option the policyholder agrees to receive treatment via the NHS should the waiting list for treatment of their condition be less than 6 weeks.
+With the 6 week wait option you would agree to receive treatment via the NHS should the waiting list for treatment be less than 6 weeks.

-Should the NHS waiting list be more than 6 weeks, the policyholder is eligible to receive treatment privately immediately.
+If it is more than 6 weeks, you would be eligible to receive treatment privately immediately.
 By opting for the 6 week wait option premiums can reduce by as much as a third.

 Most insurers offer a standard hospital list which covers a wide range of hospitals throughout the UK.